igorlogius/igorlogius/FAQ.md

 ### Why is addon X not hosted on AMO?

-The two main reason could be
+The two main reasons are

 1. The addon does not fully comply with the AMO's TOS and is therefor simply not hostable there.
 2. The addon was on AMO for a while but it did not gather enough interest that i thought it reasonable to keep maintaince up.